munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 2.md

 </Tbody>
 </Table>

+Nyubara Reona is a second-year middle school student at Kamogawa Chuou Middle School.
+She goes by the stage name PAREO (パレオ) and is the keyboardist for the band RAISE A SUILEN.

+She adores Chiyu and has said she admires her deeply, especially because Chiyu was the one who "pulled her out of the darkness."
+She calls her CHU²-sama and sometimes Goshujinsama (lit.
+Master; translated as "Mistress" in BanG Dream!
+2nd Season's English dub).

-Reona is the keyboardist and backing vocal of the band member Raise A Suilen, Reona is a tough bot, which means she has 60 skill point.
+Reona is a tough bot, which means she has 60 skill point.
 She is 60% accurate when firing.
 Her reaction time is 0.3 seconds and she is sensitive footsteps.
 She holds her fire for 0.35 seconds before attacking.

 Both of her teamwork and bravery are set to 100% points each, which in the "High" category.
 She will always follow the player's command and always sticks together with teammates.